ni/install-systemlink-enterprise/guide/installation-guide.md

     NOTE: This file will hold the secrets for your SystemLink Enterprise deployment and must be retained for the lifetime of your deployment.
 Restrict access to this file to avoid compromising the security of the application.

 2. Read the documentation in the file to understand requirements.
-3. Provide a value for every !!TODO!! comment and delete the comment when you are done.
+3. Provide a value for every `<ATTENTION>` comment and delete the comment when you are done.

 NOTE: You can disable Helm deployment of secrets by setting the `global.deploySecrets` value to false in _systemlink-values.yaml_.
 If you disable this option, you must ensure that all required secrets have been deployed to the cluster prior to installing the application.